GoogleChrome/web.dev/content/fast/reduce-network-payloads-using-text-compression/codelab-text-compression.md

 specific endpoint.
 A callback function is then used to define how to handle this request.
 The route works like this:

-+ Specifying `'*.js'` as the first argument means that this will work for every endpoint that is fired to fetch a JS file.
++ Specifying `'*.js'` as the first argument means that this works for every endpoint that is fired to fetch a JS file.
 + Within the callback, `.gz` is attached to the URL of the request and the `Content-Encoding` response header is set to `gzip`.